Kvisaz/electron-iframe-dock/README.md

 Then use standard NPM scripts in terminal
 - `npm install`
 - `npm run start` for test
-- `npm rum make` for build Electron application
+- `npm run make` for build Electron application

 ## How it works?